“Gloriously arty villa (for 10-15; can be divided into 2 apartments) on the sunny Dalmatian island of Hvar”

 - Catch a taxi-boat to the tiny island of Palmizana.
 Here you can dine in the Mediterranean restaurants, visit the tiny museum of amphorae, stroll around the gallery that showcases local artists, or relax on the beaches

 Villa Meneghello is ideal for larger or extended families as it can be rented as two separate apartments, each sleeping 6 in two doubles and a twin, and cots and extra beds can be added as required.

 Apartment A is on the ground floor and has a large open-plan living/dining/kitchen area plus sofas which can double as beds, plus three bathrooms, one with a large bathtub.

 Apartment B is upstairs and its three bedrooms share two bathrooms, one with a tub; it also has an airy living room and kitchen plus a sea-facing terrace.

-Babysitting is available by arrangement.
+Babysitter from Hvar is available by arrangement.

 Remember baby and child equipment may be limited or need pre-booking

 Kids Activities on site:

 - Swimming pool with steps along the shallow end